PROVO — Mark Pope, BYU's newest assistant basketball coach, doesn't have much coaching experience.

 Pope's wife, Lee Anne, is the daughter of the late Lynn Archibald, who was the head coach at Utah in the 1980s and was an assistant at BYU in the 1990s.
 Lee Anne graduated from BYU.

 "She's really excited (to be back)," Pope said.
 "It's emotional for her a little bit.
 She was in Bountiful for a long time because her dad was the coach at the University of Utah.
 Then her dad was here as an assistant.
 He had so many great friends here and she did also, and still does.
-We've traveled all over the country the last 15 years and this is the first time it seems like coming home."14 comments on this story
+We've traveled all over the country the last 15 years and this is the first time it seems like coming home."

 Pope is looking forward to coaching BYU players, including Brandon Davies, who was suspended last March for violating the school's Honor Code.
 Davies has withdrawn from school and will re-enroll in the fall.
 The Cougars are planning on having Davies back next season.